-The market for commercial properties City, especially for large buildings, Manhattan office strengthened and is attracting increased interest from international investors.
+The market for commercial properties in the City, especially for large Manhattan office buildings, has strengthened and is attracting increased interest from international investors.
 Sales have also been strong for high-end Manhattan residential properties.
-As a result, collections from the City's two taxes on real estate transactions (the mortgage recording tax and the real property transfer tax) are forecast to rise bv 30 percent to reach nearly \$2.4 billion by FY 2014 (see Figure 17).
+As a result, collections from the City's two taxes on real estate transactions

+(the mortgage recording tax and the real property transfer tax) rose by 36.1 percent to reach nearly \$2.5 billion by FY 2014 (see Figure 17).